Besides its religious significance, Ashura carries many cultural stories.

-If you are in Morocco in the early days of the month of Muharram, do not hesitate to venture into Moroccan souks, where you will experience another cultural aspect of the country.
+If you want to enjoy the festivity of Ashura in Morocco, do not hesitate to venture into Moroccan souks, where you will experience another cultural aspect of the country.

 Throughout the first week of Muharram, Moroccan souks are adorned with all shades of colors reflected from handmade musical instruments typically sold for the event.

 The instruments include the famous Moroccan taarija, a membranophone (drum) available in many sizes, shapes, and colors.
 Traditionally, parents buy the instrument for their children.